Rabii-HASSOUN/Paper-Rock-Scissors/README.md

 # Paper-Rock-Scissors
-My first game using HTML, CSS and JavaScript
+My first game using HTML and JavaScript